learn-co-curriculum/sql-database-basics/README.md

 6. Use the `.schema` command to look at the structure of a database
 7. Use the `ALTER TABLE` keywords to add columns to a table
 8. Use the `DROP TABLE` keywords to delete a table
+9. Before updating data of a table , we need to know the use of `WHERE` keyword.
+10. Use the  `UPDATE TABLE` keyword to update specific data of the table
 ## Database Structure

 Relational Databases like SQLite store data in a structure we refer to as a table.
 You can think of a table in a database a lot like you would a spreadsheet.
 We define specific columns in our table, and then we store any number of what we refer to as 'records' as rows in our database.
 A record is just information referring to one specific entity.
 For instance, if you had a table called "People" you could imagine a structure like this: